-We hope to begin a discussion to reimagine how insurance is managed.
-Perhaps the mission statement of insurance should be to inform and motivate people about causes of claims, and to provide revenue for prevention expenses.
+I hope to begin a discussion to reimagine how insurance is managed.
+Perhaps the mission statement of insurance should be "to inform and motivate people about causes of claims, and to provide revenue to pay for both claims and prevention services.